 There is also a separate unrestricted reserve fund that has been established to ensure that funds are available to meet refurbishment costs of the 'Arena' building some years into the future.
-This reserve is currently at £839k and will be held no longer than 2030.
+This reserve is currently at £806k and will be held no longer than 2030.

 The Directors have considered that reserve levels to support 4 years of expenditure exceeding income are required.
 This would require a reserve level of £3,000k.
-The total reserve level, including the refurbishment of the 'Arena' building, equates to£3,839k.
-The current level reserves are made up by the financial investments in the unrestricted fund.
-These are £6,902k.
+The total reserve level, including the refurbishment of the 'Arena' building, equates to£3,806k.
+The current level of reserves are made up by the financial investments including cash deposits in the unrestricted fund.
+These are £7,806k.
 The Directors are actively seeking to reduce the present level of operational deficits to ensure a long term sustainable future for the Society.
 The Directors are using the excess reserves to expand the Society's charitable activities.